yinanc6/drug-overdose-us-youth10-24/README.md

 CDC WONDER data are in the public domain as a U.S. Government work.
 Users can download the latest data directly from the CDC WONDER portal.
-This repository does not host the full dataset; only sample data are provided for demonstration purposes.
+This repository does not include the dataset due to size and update frequency.
+You can download the data directly from CDC WONDER.
+After downloading, save the file in the `data/` folder (create it if it doesn't exist), and update the file path in `app.R` if necessary.